 With railway preservation in its infancy, initial (and youthful) interest in resurrecting the Nuthatch Line was greeted with understandable scepticism - undoubtedly rural Sussex had much to offer potential visitors, however it was just one of many standard-gauge branch lines in the English Home Counties; steam-operated services could still be widely seen across most of the United Kingdom in 1959 and so it was unknown if anyone would take a special trip to travel in antiquated carriages behind a steam locomotive.

 Faced with the seemingly impossible task of funding the purchase, coupled with BR wishing to proceed with the lifting of tracks on the southern section, the membership reluctantly had to concentrate efforts on a portion of line in the middle of the route, taking in to account future access to the interchange station (at a cost of £34,000).
 In December, with limited funds and an unclear future ahead, the BTC eventually relented on their initial demand and offered a five-year lease, operative upon the granting of a Light Railway Order.
-Thus the Nuthatch Line Ltd was formed.
+Thus the Nuthatch Line Limited was formed.

 In May the NPS acquired its first locomotive, No 31027, an ex-South Eastern and Chatham Railway (SECR) P Class 0-6-0T.
-Withdrawn in March at Dover (74C) the locomotive arrived in basic BR black livery and was immediately relined and christened Primrose - a somewhat unsurprising choice by the membership considering how BR had expended so much effort in running down and subsequently closing the branch.
+Withdrawn in March at Dover (74C) the locomotive arrived in basic BR black livery and was immediately relined and christened Primrose - an unsurprising choice by the membership considering how BR had expended so much effort in running down and subsequently closing the branch.

-The first of many landmarks was achieved in August when 'Primrose' operated the inaugural fare paying service the length of the reopened Nuthatch Line to Great Coles Wood Halt.
+The first of many landmarks was achieved in August when Primrose operated the inaugural fare paying service the length of the reopened Nuthatch Line to Great Coles Wood Halt.
 The initial operating season would prove a success, however the following years will be crucial in securing the long-term survival.